code-423n4/docs/roles/sponsors/sponsor-appeals.md

 ## Costs and fees

 - Code4rena collects an appeal deposit of $1000 USDC per appealed finding.
-(Appeal deposits for up to 10 findings may be drawn from your refundable deposit, unless your audit includes refundable award pools.)
+(If your audit includes refundable award pools, an appeals deposit will be collected prior to your audit start date.)
 - In case of a clear mistake (3/3 consensus to overturn the original verdict), the $1000 court fee is deducted from the original judge’s fee, and the sponsor’s appeal deposit is returned.
 - In case of a 2/3 consensus (mistake, but not a clear mistake), the court fee is paid by Code4rena, and the sponsor is refunded 50% of their appeal deposit.
 - If the appellate court rules in favour of the original judge’s decision (i.e. only 0/3 or 1/3 judges vote to overturn the original decision), the sponsor's appeal deposit is paid out to the appeals court.